CO1404-Introduction-to-Programming/CO1404-Semester-1/Week 2 Lab/CO1404 Week 2Lab.md

-**If you have completed all three elements, you have sucessfully completed stage one**
+**If you have completed all three elements, you have successfully completed stage one**